darciemurphy03/party-planner/README.md

-# Getting Started with Create React App
+# Event Planner Website with React

 **in progress** - Creating a web app with react to help user plan events